prebid/prebid.github.io/prebid-mobile/modules/rendering/modules-rendering.md

 # Prebid Mobile Rendering (Open Beta)

-Prebid Mobile is Open Beta releasing several modules to support rendering for all supported media types, leveraging Prebid Mobile's modular architecture to allow the introduction of new features without impacting the current core feature set or current interfaces.
+Prebid Mobile release rendering Open Beta API for display and video media types, without impacting the current core feature set or current interfaces.
 Rendering in the mobile landscape signifies Prebib Mobile will have full ownership of the WebView, inserting any associated ad markup into a Prebid Mobile controlled WebView.
 Having full control of the WebView gives Prebid Mobile the ability to offer publishers better control of features such as Open Measurement, MRAID, SKAdNetwork, and more.
 The same is relevant to the rendering of video (VAST) creatives with an internal video player.

 {% capture warning_note %}
 The initial release of Open Beta rendering will contain a temporary API structure before being released into general availability.
-It is not recommended to use this open beta product in a production serving environment due to the changes expected as the Beta progresses into GA.
+Eventually, the original API and rendering API will be merged in the consistent toolset.
 {% endcapture %}
 {% include /alerts/alert_important.html content=warning_note %}